|My treasured heart rate monitor tells me when I've gone past my limits|

 Choosing a Heart Rate Monitor (updated)

 Although there are now many different kinds of wearable devices that can measure your heart rate, there are a couple of things to look for that you'll need specifically for ME/CFS.
 You want a heart rate monitor that continuously monitors your heart rate, giving a constant read-out.
 The kinds of devices that require you to push a button to check your heart rate aren't adequate for us.
 A large read-out that you can easily see is best.
 You also want to make sure that you can set audible alarms for heart rate that are custom to you.
 Some devices may just calculate your limits based on your age, but with ME/CFS, we are using it differently than that.
 You will set your upper limit to whatever your anaerobic threshold (AT) is, according to the formula above, and you want an audible alarm to inform you immediately if you hit that limit.
+Most newer models can link to a smart phone, so you can see your data.

 Treating OI to Improve Stamina

 For me, the monitoring only did so much - I was still over my limit during most daily tasks and could not manage even a short walk without crashing afterward.
 Then, I tried a new treatment that turned out to be life-changing for me!
 I now take beta blockers for my OI.
 Beta blockers block certain hormones in the body to bring heart rate down to more normal levels.
 As with everything else in ME/CFS, a lower dose is best for us, and it only takes a little bit to be effective (and too much beta blocker actually increases fatigue).
-Once I found the right beta blocker (there are several dozen to try) and the right dose for me, my life was transformed.
+Once I found the right beta blocker (there are several dozen to try) and the right dose for me (see tips in that link), my life was transformed.
 I could go grocery shopping, take walks, and get through normal daily activities, all without going over my limits and crashing.
 I still use my heart rate monitor, but now I only need it when I am doing something especially exerting, like walking or hiking.

 Once you've determined where your limits are, you can try to stay within them as much as possible.
 This should result in feeling better, and then you can try to very slowly and gradually do a bit more.
 Treating Orthostatic Intolerance can help you to become even more active and further reduce post-exertional crashes.
 Good luck!
 Let me know about your own experiences in monitoring heart rate.
 And if you want to dig more in-depth into this topic or chat with others with ME/CFS using heart rate monitors, join the Facebook Group ME/CFS - Pacing with a Heart Monitor.